bahtiyartan/troia/docs/82XMLjson.rst

 Exercise 2: Parsing Simple XML Documents
 ----------------------------------------

-Calculate grand total value (sum of price*quantity for each product) for the products listed in XML document below:
+Calculate grand total value (sum of Price*Quantity for each product) for the products listed in XML document below:

 .. code-block:: xml